Kent School

 To receive a diploma, a student must meet both the credit and the course requirements for graduation.
 Kent does not award credit for work done at other schools.
 The number of credits required for the diploma varies according to the year a student enters Kent:

-Each year-long course counts as one credit.
-Each term-contained course counts as 1/3 credit.
-Each minor term-contained course counts as 1/6 credit.
-The course load for students is five major courses per term.
+Each year-long course counts as three credits.
+Each term-contained course counts as one credit.
+Each minor term-contained course counts as half a credit.

 The required courses, for which a student must earn credit, are:

-• Visual and Performing Arts — A term-contained course in both visual and performing arts.
+- Visual and Performing Arts — One term-contained course in visual arts and one term-contained course in performing arts.

 The course load for students is five major courses per term.